 Jennifer Heath is a businesswoman.

-She doesn't actually work for the CIA; she's the co-owner of a successful antique shop in New York.
-Member of an upper-class family, daughter of a famous author of popular cookbooks, Heath has had a love of antiques all her life and has her own personal collection of unique items she is quite proud of.
+She doesn't actually work for the CIA; she is the co-owner of a successful antique shop in New York.
+A member of an upper-class family, daughter of a famous author of popular cookbooks, Heath has had a love of antiques all her life and has her own personal collection of unique items she is quite proud of and which are quite valuable.
 She has been in the antique business since she had graduated from Syracuse several years before.

 Her frequent buying trips overseas on behalf of her and her partner, looking for bargains and items that would turn a profit, would provide excellent cover and thus makes her a perfect candidate to be approached by the Agency, though at the start of the two-book series that has not yet happened.
 Her independent streak and an as-yet untapped love of adventure makes her unlikely to say no for long.

 Another fact about Heath that is noteworthy is that she was not in the least looking for a love interest to complicate her life.
 She would find one nevertheless.